Sn1r/Mass-Assigner/README.md

 # Mass Assigner

 Mass Assigner is a powerful tool designed to identify and exploit mass assignment vulnerabilities in web applications.
 It achieves this by first retrieving data from a specified request, such as fetching user profile data.
 Then, it systematically attempts to apply each parameter extracted from the response to a second request provided, one parameter at a time.
-This approach allows for the automated testing and exploitation of potential mass assignment vulnerabilities. **This code is made for security enthusiasts and professionals only.
-Use it at your own risk.**
+This approach allows for the automated testing and exploitation of potential mass assignment vulnerabilities.

+## ⚠️ Disclaimer
+**This tool actively modifies server-side data.
+Please ensure you have proper authorization before use.
+Any unauthorized or illegal activity using this tool is entirely at your own risk.**

 ## 🪄 Features